 Once you realize how easy and tasty the fruit becomes at the end of this process, you can play around with adding all kinds of different herbs and spices to your syrup.
 (The version of the syrup that I’m sharing with you today is super simple and stripped down.
 Feel free to add to it as you see fit.)
 And as far as choosing which fruit to macerate, anything goes!
 Try peaches, nectarines, raspberries, blackberries, or whatever else strikes your fancy.

 For breakfast lovers, Simple Macerated Strawberries are great as a topping for French toast, pancakes, crepes , waffles and cheese blintzes.
 If you are a cake lover, these Simple Macerated Strawberries go great with angel food cake and cheesecake, and as part of a strawberry shortcake.
 I love making Simple Macerated Strawberries to go with this recipe for Traditional Italian Citrus Ring Cake that I shared with you just last week.
 I think they taste great together!
-You can try Simple Macerated Strawberries as a topping for yogurt or ice cream, too, or even sweetened ricotta or mascarpone.
+You can also use these Simple Macerated Strawberries as a topping for yogurt or ice cream, too, or even sweetened ricotta like this Easy Summer Berry Honey Whipped Ricotta Parfait.
 As you can see, these macerated strawberries really are very versatile, and make whatever you are eating that much more wonderful and enjoyable.

 Origin of the recipe for Simple Macerated Strawberries: